spring-media/gitleaks-action/README.md

 ### AS Workflow
-To use this Github you need to enable Githun Actions in your Repository.
+To use this Github you need to enable Github Actions in your Repository.

 ```
 Settings > Actions > Allow all Actions
 ```
-Now you need to create an Action in the Action Menu Above.
+Now you need to create an action in the action menu above.
+Choose skip and set up a workflow yourself.
+Copy and paste the following code in the new .yml file.

 ```
 name: gitleaks